PaulJerimy/SecCertRoadmap/README.md

 LinkedIn: https://www.linkedin.com/in/paul-j-morgan/

 ## Current Progress
-- A web host has been established at www.pauljerimy.com
+- Started the dev branch with React / Azure App Service starter code
+- Set up an Azure tenant to host the web application
+- Set up a test environment at https://www.credentialgap.com linked to Azure
+- Created the CosmosDB (NoSQL)
+  - Created a JSON object for certifying agency data in the ../CredData folder
+  - Could not get connected to the CosmosDB with Javascript - will use the JSON locally until I sort that out

+## Current Effort
+- Organize and enter JSON objects for every certification
-- An HTML version has been created using CSS to build the chart
+- Plan a strategy to build the chart with Javascript/React
-- An initial database design has been completed: [PostgresDB database design](https://pauljerimy.com/OC/DBDesign20201118.png)
-- Finished the Modern Javscript course on Udemy.
-- Started the React.js Udemy course by Maximilian Schwarzmuller
+  - I am considering building a JSON with the current chart data, then call it dynamically with Javascript to fill in a CSS Grid.
+This may cause problems adapting to a more dynamic system later, but it'll get me started.

 ## Planned Feature
 - Certification database
-  - Create a database (Realm?) with tables for each domain, certifying agency, certification, exam, and keywords
+  - Create a database with data for each domain, certifying agency, certification, exam, and keywords
-  - Add data for each Certifying agency
   - Add data for each Certification
+  - Add additional data
 - Procedural chart building
   - Addition of a certification scoring system
   - Add certifications to the chart based on scores